NEED TO KNOW

 About the Biomass Fair

 With approximately 300 visitors and 30 local exhibitors, the Biomass Technology Demonstration Day at Cheetah Conservation Fund in 2018 was a successful pilot event that paved the way for the foundation of this annual biomass event.
-In 2019, the Biomass Technology Expo drew over 1500 international, regional, and local visitors, as well as 120 exhibitors to Otjiwa Lodge in the Otjozondjupa region, the central hub of bush biomass in Namibia.
-To supplement the financial efforts of the implementing partners, an annual call for sponsorships is advertised for interested companies.
+In 2019, the Biomass Technology Expo drew over 1,500 international, regional, and local visitors, as well as 120 exhibitors to Otjiwa Lodge in the Otjozondjupa region, the central hub of bush biomass in Namibia.

 N-BiG

-Namibia Biomass Industry Group (N-BiG) is a Section 21 non-profit industry association representing a wide range of private sector and academic members active within the Namibian bush-biomass sector.
+Namibia Biomass industry Group (N-BiG) is a Section 21 non-profit industry association representing a wide range of private sector and academic members active within the Namibian bush-biomass sector.
 N-BiG aims to advocate for sustainable bush control and biomass utilisation including development of local and international markets of bush value chains, this contributes to addressing the problem of Bush Encroachment which hampers the productivity of our Namibian agricultural land.

 www.n-big.org